Ehyiah/ux-quill/README.md

 ```

 #### upload mode configuration :
-**exemple of a json configuration to send request to the upload endpoint that returns a json response containing the URL to the uploaded image.**
+**example of a JSON configuration to send a request to the upload endpoint that returns a JSON response containing the URL to the uploaded image.**
 ```php
     'quill_extra_options' => [
         'upload_handler' => [